tvdboom/ATOM/docs_sources/user_guide.md

  via the [train_sizing](../API/ATOM/atomclassifier/#train-sizing)
  method.
 The number of iterations and the number of samples per training can be specified with the `train_sizes` parameter.
-After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the iteration and the second the model's acronym.
+After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the fraction of rows in the training set and the second the model's acronym.

 !!!tip
     Use the [plot_learning_curve](../API/plots/plot_learning_curve) method to see